dotnet/AspNetCore.Docs/aspnet/web-forms/overview/moving-to-aspnet-20/membership.md

 ## PasswordRecovery Control

-The PasswordRecovery control allows users to receive an e-mail with his or her current password or reset his or her password.
-Clear text and encrypted passwords can be recovered and e-mailed to users.
+The PasswordRecovery control allows users to receive an email with his or her current password or reset his or her password.
+Clear text and encrypted passwords can be recovered and emailed to users.
 If the password is hashed, it cannot be recovered.
 Instead the user will be required to perform a password reset.

 ## LoginStatus Control